tlafrank/system-of-systems-modeller/deploy/README.md

 Files include:
 - install_server_dependences.sh.
 Guides the user through installation and configuration of the required services including MySQL, NodeJS and npm.
 - deploy_site.sh.
-Moves the www folder to /var/www, sets appropriate permissions, configures service to maintain nodeJS running.
+After the repo is cloned `git clone git@github.com:tlafrank/system-of-systems-modeller.git`, prepares the environment for either development or production.
 - deploy_database_schema.sh.
 Deploys or redeploys the database schema based on the config files located in ../sql/.
 Does not backup the database.
 - backup_database_content.sh
 - restore_database_content.sh